 East Peoria: After its annual Parade of Lights Nov.
-17, there is the nightly East Peoria Festival of Lights holidays light show.
-There’s also the Winter Wonderland drive-through light display with things like a 30-foot inflatable snowman and lights shaped like a motorcycle.
+16, there is the nightly East Peoria Festival of Lights holidays light show.
 It opens for the season Thanksgiving night, and runs from Nov.
 23-Dec.
 31. The festival only costs $10 per vehicle.

 Alton: The “grandpa gang” hangs up 4 million lights on the trees in Rock Spring Park for “Christmas Wonderland.”
 Visit with Santa in the enchanted forest, Nov.
-23-Dec.
-26. Cost is $7 per car.
-Afterward, drive nine miles east to Bethalto for the 2018 debut of Bethalto Christmas Village, a festival in Central Park with lights, live entertainment, barrel train rides for kids, a petting zoo, a live nativity and more.
+29-Dec.
+27. Suggested donation is $7 per car.
+Afterward, drive nine miles east to Bethalto for the Bethalto Christmas Village, a festival in Central Park with lights, live entertainment, barrel train rides for kids, a petting zoo, a live nativity and more.
 The Christmas Village is open each Friday and Saturday evening from 5-8 p.m., beginning with Black Friday and ending the weekend prior to Christmas.

 Chicago: BMO Harris Bank Magnificent Mile Lights Festival returns on Nov.
-17 with a parade down Michigan Avenue followed by fireworks.
+22 with a parade down Michigan Avenue followed by fireworks.
 Lights-viewing from the sky can be done on a 30-minute helicopter ride along the lakefront.
-However, if the weather is lousy, try the Chicago Holiday Lights Trolley tour (they also have double-decker bus lights tours), which includes a pair of ZooLights 3D glasses and Garrett Popcorn for each rider.
-The trolleys and buses stop at the Christkindlmarket and the free Zoo Lights displays at Lincoln Park Zoo.”
+However, if the weather is lousy, try the Chicago Holiday Lights Trolley tour (there also are double-decker bus lights tours), which includes a pair of ZooLights 3D glasses and Garrett Popcorn for each rider.
+The trolleys and buses stop at the Christkindlmarket and the Zoo Lights displays at Lincoln Park Zoo.”
 Zoo Lights is filled with animal-themed light displays.
 Plus, there are real animals, too!
 Photos with Santa, rides on the carousel and ice skating is also available.
 It’s open most nights starting Nov.
-23-Jan.
-6, but check lpzoo.org for dates.
+29-Jan.
+5, but check lpzoo.org for dates.

-Gurnee: New for 2018 is Six Flags’ Holiday in the Park.
-Starting the day after Thanksgiving through Dec.
+Gurnee: Returning for 2019 is Six Flags’ Holiday in the Park.
+November 23 through Dec.
 31, the amusement park will open at night with more than 1 million lights, Christmas trees, holiday shows, and seasonal food.
-Weather permitting, they might even be able to ride the park’s famous rollercoasters.
-Single day passes are $52.99 online, or more at the gate.
+Weather permitting, they might even be able to ride the park’s famous roller coasters.
+Single day passes are on sale for $47.99 online, or more at the gate.

 Lisle: Trees are the stars of the awesome lights display at Illumination at The Morton Arboretum, in Chicago’s west suburbs.
 No Rudolph or Santa here, just colorful, creative, laser holiday-themed light displays along a mile-long forested walking path dotted with warming bonfires.
 Nov.
-17-Jan.
-1, but closed on Mondays and the holiday nights.
+23-Jan.
+5, but closed on Mondays as well as Thanksgiving, Christmas Eve, and Christmas.
 Advanced tickets ($12-$23 per person) recommended.
 Tickets range in price depending on peak nights.

 Aurora: Aurora’s Festival of Lights is one of the largest, free drive-thru holiday light displays in Illinois.
-The one-mile drive through Philips Park, which runs through Dec.
+The one-mile drive through Philips Park, which runs from Nov.
+23 through Dec.
 26, includes a new laser display and skating pond exhibit.
-Donations are excepted at the exits to benefit local charities.
+Donations are accepted at the exits to benefit local charities.

 Santa Claus: As you can imagine, this Christmas-themed town goes all-out for the holidays.
 A highlight is the 1.2-mile “Santa Claus Land of Lights,” a driving journey that tells the story of Rudolph the Red-Nosed Reindeer through huge LED displays.
 Open weekends from Nov.
 29-Dec.
 8 and nightly Dec.
 13-Dec.
 29, except Christmas Eve and Day.
 Cost is $15/car, but you can get a $4 off coupon at local McDonald’s restaurants.

 Dearborn: Lantern-lit paths illuminate the old-fashioned Christmas performances and light displays at the charming “Holiday Nights at Greenfield Village.”
 Model-T car and horse and carriage rides, ice skating and fireworks, too.
 Dec.
 5-8,17-23, and 26-28. $22.50-30 per person.

 Duluth: The Bentleyville Tour of Lights claims to be America’s largest free walk-through holiday light display.
 It’s located along Lake Superior, in the 20-acre Bayfront Festival Park.
 Take a photo with Rudolph or visit with Santa and get a free knit hat.
 Displays feature Duluth and Christmas-themed icons.
 Nov.
-17-Dec.
-26.
+23-Dec.
+28.

 Branson: Branson, which bills itself as “America’s Christmas Tree City,” does it up big during the holidays with dozens of large-scale events, live shows, Polar Express train rides, parades, and 1,000 decorated Christmas trees in Silver Dollar City.
 There are several impressive drive-thru light displays, including Let There Be Lights! at the Promised Land Zoo.
 Another is Branson’s Gift of Lights, which has many new LED display scenes this year, including a North Pole Village.
 Trail of Lights at the 160-acre Sherpherd of the Hill Homestead, features millions of holidays lights and a 23-foot Christmas tree.
 Cost is $25 per car.

 St. Louis: Beer, of course, is served at the different Anheuser-Busch Brewery Lights 2018 display.
 But you can sip it under more than 1 million twinkling lights.
 Ice skating, a Kid Zone play area with a Bevo Express Train, live music and a Soup Bar are part of the festivities.
-Thurs-Sunday nights, Nov.
-15-Dec.30.
+Fri-Sunday nights, Nov.
+22-Dec.30.

 Hamilton: Cruise through the rolling hills of Pyramid Hill Sculpture Park to see its outdoor art sculptures decorated with more than 2 million lights at its annual “Holiday Lights on the Hill.”
 Nov.
-16-Jan.
-1.
+22-Jan.
+5.

 Pierre: “Christmas at the Capitol” fills the state capitol building with nearly decorated trees from individuals and local organizations.
 Free.
 Nov.
-20-Dec.
+26-Dec.
 26.

-Lake Geneva: The beautiful Grand Geneva Resort & Spa hosts its Christmas in the Country celebration from Nov.
-18-Jan.
-1. More than two million lights illuminate the resort’s 1,300 acres of rolling countryside, plus they have indoor displays, daily holiday teas, gingerbread house building contests, breakfast with Santa, and live holiday performances.
-Fireworks follow the Nov.
-18 kickoff.
+Lake Geneva: The beautiful Grand Geneva Resort & Spa hosts its Christmas in the Country celebration.
+More than two million lights illuminate the resort’s 1,300 acres of rolling countryside, plus they have indoor displays, daily holiday teas, gingerbread house building contests, breakfast with Santa, and live holiday performances.

-Milwaukee: Marking its 20th year this year, thousands of lights create animated scenes and dancing luminaries in Pere Marquette Park for the annual Holiday Lights Festival.
+Milwaukee: Marking its 21st year this year, thousands of lights create animated scenes and dancing luminaries in Pere Marquette Park for the annual Holiday Lights Festival.
 Nov.
-15-Jan.
+21-Jan.
 1.